4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 | purchase_amt  | DOUBLE    | Purchase Amount                  |
 | purchase_type | STRING    | Purchase Type: Cash, Credit Card |

 In the traditional relational database, in order to obtain the information of multiple tables, the most common way is to use join for splicing.
-However, for the requirements of Feature Engineering, the database join can not meet the requirements very efficiently.
+However, for the requirements of feature engineering, the database join can not meet the requirements very efficiently.
 The main reason is that our main table sample table has a label column for model training, and each value can only correspond to one row of data records.
 Therefore, in practice, we hope that after join, the number of rows in the result table should be consistent with that in the main table.

 ## 2. Sub Table Single Line Feature